quintilesims/layer0/docs-src/docs/setup/install.md

 At the end of the apply command, your Layer0 instance's configuration and state will be automatically backed up to an S3 bucket.
 You can manually back up your configuration at any time using the **push** command.
 It's a good idea to run this command regularly (`l0-setup push <instance_name>`) to ensure that your configuration is backed up.
 These files can be downloaded at any time using the **pull** command (`l0-setup pull <instance_name>`).

-!!! note "Using a Private Docker Registry"
+!!! info "Using a Private Docker Registry"
     **The procedures in this section are optional, but are highly recommended for production use.**

 If you require authentication to a private Docker registry, you will need a Docker configuration file present on your machine with access to private repositories (typically located at `~/.docker/config.json`).